Skip to main content

 Will the same be said for the COVID-19 pandemic?

 Anthony Bardo, an assistant professor with a dual appointment in Health, Society and Populations and the Department of Sociology in the UK College of Arts and Sciences, believes it’s important to consider how perspectives will change.
-As a medical sociologist and health demographer, his research is driven by the desire to understand what contributes to quality
+As a medical sociologist and health demographer, his research is driven by the desire to

 By Lori Adams